White Anterior Strip Crowns

 Stainless steel crowns have been used over 50 years to save teeth that otherwise would be lost or when other treatments would fail.
 One of the strongest and most durable services in dentistry, they last longer than fillings and cost less than other types of crowns.
 Their greatest disadvantage is that stainless steel crowns are not the color of teeth, but the color of polished silver.

 The treatment process is the same for stainless steel crowns as for tooth colored crowns.
 First, the decay is removed from the tooth.
 Next, the tooth is made smaller so the crown can fit over it.
 The crown is cemented (or bonded) into place.
+Another possible option is to place the SSC over the decayed tooth without removing decay first.
+This is called the Hall Technique, and has proven useful for pre-cooperative children, or to avoid numbing, or general anesthesia.
+While the bite is definitely off at first, the forgiving nature of growth allows children to quickly adjust to the difference.

 TOOTH-COLORED CROWNS: A STRONG TREATMENT WITH NATURAL LOOK